ovn-org/ovn-scale-test/ansible/README.rst

    rally-ovs deployment config

-Register emulated sandboxes in the rally database
+Register emulated chassis in the rally database

 ::